HOME > PRIDE INVESTIGATION

 However, the Christmas Costume Ball in December of that year was a great success and August Bank Holiday went from strength to strength during the first half of the 1990's.

 It was NOT a pride event in the early years.
-The jumble sale started off with the sole purpose of raising money for HIV and AIDS causes, including the ward at Monsall hospital.
+The word pride didn't appear in the name until 2003.
+The jumble sale started off with the sole purpose of raising money for HIV and AIDS causes, including the ward at Monsall hospital where people were looked after.

 If you weren't around in those days it's hard to appreciate how focused the community was on supporting those people who were affected by HIV and also on prevention.